FaizanFaheem-RSE/cameo-tool-plugin/README.md

 1. Set up the development environment by following the official link: https://docs.nomagic.com/spaces/MD2024x/pages/136715054/Plugins
 2. Launch Eclipse IDE.
 3. Import the developed Plugin in the Eclipse workspace.
-4. Configure the MagicDraw Installation Directory: Right click on MagicDraw in the Project Explorer then select MAGIC_DRAW_INSTALL_DIRECTORY and click Properties.
-Edit the installation path if required.
-Click Apply and Close.
+4. Configure the MagicDraw Installation Directory:                                                                                                                         - Right click on MagicDraw in the Project Explorer.
-5. Right click “Project folder name” and go to “Properties”.
-Under properties, go to “Java Build Path⇾Libraries” and set the class path by clicking on the individual class and clicking on Edit
+- Select MAGIC_DRAW_INSTALL_DIRECTORY.
+- Click Properties.
+- Edit the installation path if required.
+- Click Apply and Close.
+5. Configure the Java Build Path for the plugin:
+- Right-click Plugin Folder Name and go to Properties.
+- Under Properties, navigate to Java Build Path ⇾ Libraries.
+- Identify all build path missing entries.
+- Select each missing library entry and click Edit.
-6. Click on “Project floder name” than go to File⇾Export
+6. Click on Project floder name than go to File ⇾ Export.
-7. Choose the Jar file as export and the export location
+7. Choose the Jar file as export and the export location.
-8. Copy the jar and the XML file into Cameo Systems Modeler/plugins/myplugin
+8. Copy the jar and the XML file into Cameo Systems Modeler/plugins/myplugin.
-9. Open MagicDraw and the plugin is loaded
+9. Open MagicDraw and the plugin is loaded.

 ## Potential Failure Analysis in Cameo Systems Modeler
 <p align="center"><img width="700" alt="Potential Failure Analysis" src="https://github.com/user-attachments/assets/9fd4efa5-a392-48ef-9ece-16686ff93389" /></p>